qyzqyz1/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Repository containing portfolio of my personal data science projects for academic, self-learning, and hobby puposes.
-Presented in the form of iPython Notebooks, and R markdown files.
+Repository containing portfolio of my personal data science projects for academic, self-learning, and hobby purposes.
+Presented in the form of IPython Notebooks, and R markdown files.

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._